Geospatial Data Science in Python

 # Evaluate on the test set

-= evaluate_mape(base_model, X_test, y_test) base_accuracy
+base_accuracy = evaluate_mape(base_model, X_test, y_test)

 Model Performance